True Life Tips

 • Pair sunlight with another habit, such as stretching or watering plants.

-This is a small support, not a cure for everything.
+Treat this as a small support.
 If low mood keeps hanging around or makes daily life hard, talk with someone you trust or look for local mental health support.

 How to get sunlight safely

 The World Health Organization recommends sun protection when the UV index is 3 or above.
-That makes shade, clothing, sunglasses, and sunscreen part of the habit, not an afterthought.
+Build shade, clothing, sunglasses, and sunscreen into the habit from the start.

 Use these simple rules: